tmgthb/Autonomous-Agents/README.md

 [Recursive Introspection: Teaching Language Model Agents How to Self-Improve](https://arxiv.org/abs/2407.18219)

 - RISE (Recursive IntroSpEction): iteratively sel-improve LLM responses through fine-tuning with RL.
+- LLM loss is lower, when using multi-turn data compared instead of only the final answer.
+Works only for reasoning, not knowledge tasks.
+- Indicates strongly, that Full online RL is feasible with RISE and using iterative self-training procedure (such as STaR), because RISE improves the LLM with 5-turns with/without oracle model.
+- Demonstrates, that LLMs can self-improve its own mistakes to beyond level of propietary models, when trained with RISE.
+The self-improvement continues up to 6 iterations, demonstrating lower loss.
 - RISE starts with turn 1, where only prompt is provided.
 In turn 2, the prompt, the original response and its feedback is provided to generate the turn 2 response.
 Majority voting is used to select the final response from multiple responses generated.
+Alternatively, oracle model can be used to assist, when such is available.
+- Why self-improvement works?
+RISE is compared to diffusion models, where generation is refined step-by-step.
+Similarly LLMs may lack "capacity" to process the request, which RISE can help to refine.
+See the talk on this paper [here.](https://www.youtube.com/watch?v=Qv8aTLthfhs).

 ---